NatnaelAyele/00.00/readme.md

 This performs one streamed scan of the existing `trips` table, rebuilds all analytics aggregates, reconciles zone labels, recreates query indexes, and refreshes planner statistics.

-Only use this command when `data/mobility.db` already contains the complete trips dataset.
-It cannot reconstruct trips from an empty or partial database.
+This command requires a complete trips dataset in `data/mobility.db`; it cannot reconstruct an empty or partial `trips` table.

 ## Database design